 3. You pay the education expenses for an eligible student.

 You cannot claim the tuition and fees deduction if any of the following apply:

 1. Your filing status is married filing separately.

 2. Another person can claim an exemption for you as a dependent on his or her tax return.You cannot take the deduction even if the other person does not actually claim that exemption.

 3. Your modified adjusted gross income (MAGI) exceeds limits set by the IRS.

-4. You (or your spouse) were a nonresident alien for any part of 2013 and the nonresident alien did not elect to be treated as a resident alien for tax purposes.
+4. You (or your spouse) were a nonresident alien for any part of the tax year and the nonresident alien did not elect to be treated as a resident alien for tax purposes.
 More information on nonresident aliens can be found in Publication 519, U.S. Tax Guide for Aliens.